 - Press the power switch to ON.
 The Direct Response system is activated and manual controls are active.
-All functions are disabled if the switch is off. - Press and hold the EXTEND switch to open the awning. - □ Press and release the RETRACT switch.
+All functions are disabled if the switch is off. - □ Press and hold the EXTEND switch to open the awning. - □ Press and release the RETRACT switch.
 The awning will close completely.
-To interrupt retraction, press and release the RETRACT switch again. - □ When the awning is retracted turn the power switch OFF.
+To interrupt retraction, press and release the RETRACT switch again. - \Box When the awning is retracted turn the power switch OFF.

 DO NOT USE A 110VAC POWER SOURCE FOR THE EMERGENCY OVERRIDE PROCEDURE!
 Doing so will permanently damage the awning!
 Do not use the Emergency Override without following the directions.
+NOTE: If the awning is equipped with the Direct Response system, this procedure is not applicable.
+See the manufacturer's owner's manual for additional information.